Teen falls nearly 100 feet down steap ravine while hiking Camelback Mountain

 “He was in an area where the helicopter cannot get directly above him because of the canyon wall.”

-Crews had to climb through canyon rocks to find the hiker-- when they realized how bad his fall was -- they knew they needed more resources.
+Crews had to climb through canyon rocks to find the hiker, and when they realized how bad his fall was, they knew they needed more resources.

 “How do we get him out of here… he’s in a very tough steep ravine -- we have to obviously take care of precautions for his neck.”